 Diverse by nature

-We know value for our business, our clients and our communities is created by embracing different perspectives, empowering our people and bringing to the table varied backgrounds, views and skills.
+We know that value for our business, our clients and our communities is created by embracing different perspectives, empowering our people and bringing to the table varied backgrounds, views and skills.

-As an international partnership with local roots all over the world, Mazars is, by nature, a geographically diverse organisation that has grown thanks to the different nationalities, languages and educations of our team.
+As an international partnership with local roots all over the world, Mazars is - by nature - a geographically diverse organisation that has grown thanks to the different nationalities, languages and educations of our team.

 Today, our leadership team is a good reflection of this diversity: our Group Executive Board is composed of eight nationalities (out of 12 members) and our Group Governance Council brings together nine different nationalities (out of 11 members).

 Making the most of these differences as an inclusive organisation allows us to solve problems, move our firm forward and, ultimately, better serve our clients.

 Diversity goes beyond geographical differences.
 At Mazars, we are committed to fostering an inclusive environment where teams, leaders and performance come in many different styles, from diverse ethnic backgrounds, and where these differences lead to greater value and success.

 These differences include, but are not limited to differences in ability, age, culture, education, gender, gender identity and expression, language, religion, sexual orientation, socioeconomic background and working style.

 Mazars operates as one team and our international, integrated partnership model makes us, by design, a diverse and inclusive organisation.

 Our global D&I survey conducted in May - July 2022 (with 1,400 respondents across 60 countries) highlighted that: